aave-dao/gho-origin/src/contracts/sgho/precision_analysis/PRECISION.md

 The value of each share (in GHO) increases as the yield index grows.
 At very high yield index values (e.g., after many years of compounding at high rates), the smallest possible share (1 wei) can be worth a significant amount of GHO, and attempting to deposit or withdraw very small amounts can result in substantial precision loss due to integer division rounding.

-**Relationship:**

-- The minimum asset amount that can be converted to at least 1 share is:

-  `minAssets = yieldIndex / 1e27`

-- The minimum share amount that can be converted to at least 1 asset is:

-  `minShares = 1e27 / yieldIndex`

 **Warning:**

-> To avoid significant precision loss, it is recommended to avoid depositing or withdrawing less than **1e4 wei** (0.00001 GHO) at any time.
+> To avoid significant precision loss, it is recommended to avoid depositing or withdrawing less than **1e4 wei** at any time.
 At high yield index values, smaller amounts may be rounded down to zero or may burn more shares than expected, resulting in a loss of value for the user.

 - **See:** `test_precisionLossExtremeYieldIndex` and `test_precisionLossThreshold_convertToShares` in `sGhoPrecision.t.sol` for demonstrations of this effect at high yield index values and for the smallest possible share.